kreenasheth-sys/A-B-Testing-Product-Funnel-Analysis-Digital-Account-Opening/README.md

 ## Key Findings

-*This section will be updated after completing the analysis.*
+*Results will be added after completing the analysis.*

-The final results will summarize:

-- Control vs. Treatment conversion
-- Absolute and relative lift
-- Statistical significance
-- Confidence interval
-- Statistical power
-- Key funnel drop-offs
-- Segment-level differences
-- Business implications

 ---